wagov-dtt/tutorials-and-workshops/README.md

-# skaffold-demo
+# tutorials-and-workshops

-Demo of a few tools in a skaffold repo
+Current focus is skaffold for devs, and talos k8s for operations.

 ## Notes